 10 Percent of Cancers Cannot Be Seen

-Mammography is not perfect; about 10 percent of cancers cannot be seen.
+Mammography is not perfect; about 10 percent of cancers cannot be seen with traditional mammography.
 If you have a lump, mass, or other specific problems related to your breasts, you should inform your primary doctor and make sure that you receive appropriate follow-up care.

 On day of your mammogram, it's important that you do not wear deodorant, lotion or powder.
 If you are breastfeeding, it is best to schedule your screening mammogram for at least three months after you have stopped nursing.